List of characters in mythology novels by Rick Riordan: Will Solace

+In The Court of the Dead, three months later, Will and Nico are the most veteran campers at Camp Half-Blood with the other experienced campers away at school.
+Will has also been working on improving his archery skills to great effect while Nico and Will's relationship is stronger than ever.
+Nico and Will are called to Camp Jupiter where monsters -- or mythics as they prefer to be called -- led by the Minotaur, going by his real name of Asterion, are seeking to change for the better, inspired by Nico and Will's actions in Tartarus.
+Nico and Will attempt to help the mythics settle in, but they begin being abducted in the night by Laverna, a minor Roman goddess working for the Court of the Dead.
+Once again displaying his incredible powers over light, Will joins forces with Terminus and the Coco Puffs to force Laverna to retreat.
+Following the abduction of Hazel, Will is reunited with his country music singer mother Naomi who is revealed to be clear sighted, similar to Sally Jackson and Rachel Elizabeth Dare, and shares many of her son's personality traits to the point that Nico realizes that the calmer half of Will's personality actually comes from Apollo.
+Having been guided by Hades to Golden Gate Park where the mythics were imprisoned, Naomi is able to help lead a combined demigod-mythics strike team there.
+Will joins the strike team and battles the Court of the Dead, freeing the mythics before Hecate intervenes to return Pirithous to his punishment and clean up the mess.

 Calypso

-Calypso is the daughter of the titan Atlas, who is imprisoned on the island of Ogygia for supporting her father during the first titan war.
+Calypso is the daughter of the Titan Atlas, who is imprisoned on the island of Ogygia for supporting her father during the first Titan war.
 She first appears in The Battle of the Labyrinth, where she nurses Percy back to health.
 She falls in love with Percy and is heartbroken when he has to leave.
 Percy asks the gods to release her at the end of The Last Olympian, but she is still residing there when Leo becomes trapped on Ogygia in The House of Hades, having been released from the curse of being forced to fall in love with all those to fall upon the island rather than the island itself.
 Leo and Calypso subsequently fall in love legitimately.
-After Leo escapes, he swears on the River Styx that he will return for Calypso.
-At the end of The Blood of Olympus, Leo gets back to Ogygia and frees Calypso using an astrolabe that Odysseus had built for that purpose, although he was unable to complete it without a crystal from the island that Calypso had given to Leo on his first visit.
+When Leo leaves the island, he swears on the River Styx that he will return for Calypso.
+At the end of The Blood of Olympus, Leo gets back to Ogygia and frees Calypso.